-Xan Padrón (Galicia, Spain 1969) is a Galician photographer, musician and composer.
-The son of an old-school journalist, Xan Padrón grew up used to be the silent observer who sees things quietly and finds stories everywhere.
+Xan Padrón (Galicia, Spain 1969) is a Galician photographer, musician, and composer.
+The son of an old-school journalist, Xan Padrón grew up used to being the silent observer who sees things quietly and finds stories everywhere.
 He received his first camera at the age of 13 from his Godfather, who was a photo-journalist.

-His work has been exhibited in Spain, Canada, Israel and the US and has been published worldwide in books, newspapers, magazines, concert programs, posters and album covers.
-Xan Padrón's work is part of collections over the world in countries such as USA, Canada, China, Netherlands, France, Australia, United Kingdom, Switzerland, Japan, Kenia, Spain, Denmark, etc. Xan Padrón is a resident of New York City where he lives and works with his wife: musician, composer, writer and educator Cristina Pato.
+His work has been exhibited in Spain, Canada, Israel, and the US and has been published worldwide in books, newspapers, magazines, concert programs, posters, and album covers.
+Xan Padrón's work is part of collections over the world in countries such as the US, Canada, China, Netherlands, France, Australia, United Kingdom, Switzerland, Japan, Kenya, Spain, Denmark, etc. Xan Padrón is a resident of New York City where he lives and works with his wife: musician, composer, writer and educator Cristina Pato.

 ON THE WALL: Learn More